Chinese people in the New York metropolitan area: Political influence

 In 1933, the leftist Chinese Hand Laundry Alliance formed to advocate for thousands of Chinese laundry workers when New York City passed a heavy tax targeting Chinese.

 The political stature of Chinese Americans in New York City has become prominent.

-As of 2017, Guo Wengui, a self claimed Chinese billionaire turned political activist, has been in self-imposed exile in New York City, where he owns an apartment worth $68 million on the Upper East Side of Manhattan, overlooking Central Park.
+As of 2017, Guo Wengui, a self-claimed Chinese billionaire turned political activist, has been in self-imposed exile in New York City, where he owns an apartment worth $68 million on the Upper East Side of Manhattan, overlooking Central Park.
 He has continued to conduct a political agenda to bring attention to alleged corruption in the Chinese political system from his New York home.
 In July 2024, Guo was convicted of fraud in New York.

 Taiwan-born John Liu, former New York City Council member representing District 20, which includes Flushing Chinatown and other northern Queens neighborhoods, was elected New York City Comptroller in November 2009, becoming the first Asian American to be elected to a citywide office in New York City.
 Concomitantly, Peter Koo, born in Shanghai, was elected to succeed Liu to assume this council membership seat.
+Peter Koo ran as a Republican and was elected as a Republican to the New York City Council in November 2009.
+He changed his party affiliation to a member of the Democratic Party in 2012 and was re-elected to the city council as a Democrat in November 2013.

 Margaret Chin became the first Chinese American woman representing Manhattan's Chinatown on the New York City Council, elected in 2009.
-Grace Meng is a member of the United States House of Representatives, representing New York's 6th congressional district in Queens since 2009.
+Grace Meng, an American-born Taiwanese, has been a member of the United States House of Representatives, representing New York's 6th congressional district in Queens, since 2009.
 Of the more than 2,100 Asian Americans within the uniformed ranks of the New York Police Department (NYPD) in 2015 – about six percent of the total – roughly half were Chinese American, NYPD statistics show, a number which has grown tenfold since 1990.
 Yuh-Line Niou is a Taiwanese-American Democratic Party member of the New York State Assembly representing the 65th district in Lower Manhattan, elected in 2016, taking over the seat previously held by Sheldon Silver.